HainingLuo/UnityRoboticsDemo/README.md

 ## Setting up ROS workspace  <br>
 This demo uses [ABB YuMi® - IRB 14000](https://new.abb.com/products/robotics/industrial-robots/irb-14000-yumi).
 Executing following codes will download the ROS package for yumi and a ROS TCP Endpoint.
 ```
-    cd unity_ws/src
+    cd UnityRoboticsDemo/unity_ws/src
     git clone https://github.com/Unity-Technologies/ROS-TCP-Endpoint.git
     git clone https://github.com/ImperialCollegeLondon/yumi-prl
     cd yumi-prl && git checkout melodic && bash installDependencies.sh
-    cd ../..
-    cd .. && catkin_make && source devel/setup.bash
+    cd ../.. && catkin_make -DCMAKE_BUILD_TYPE=Release && source devel/setup.bash
 ```
 Don't close your terminal for now.
 ## Setting up Unity  <br>
+1. Open your Unity Hub.
-1. Click `ADD` on the topright of your Unity Hub window, navigate to the location of this demo and choose `UnityMoveItProject`.
-It may take a while for Unity to load required packages.
+2. Click `ADD` on the topright section of your Unity Hub window, navigate to the location of this demo, choose `UnityMoveItProject` and click `OK`.
+3. Click to open the newly `UnityMoveItProject`.
+It may take a while for Unity to import required packages.

 ## Running this demo  <br>
 0. \[Optional\] Running both RViz and Unity can be slow on some computers, you can turn off RViz by going to `/home/haining/Projects/Unity/UnityRoboticsDemo/unity_ws/src/unity_interface/unity_connection/launch` and change `<arg name="rviz" default="true" />` to `<arg name="rviz" default="false" />`